 Dixon, CA — A popular California road stop just outside of Sacramento, CA, was chosen for the third consecutive year.
-Dixon is situated on Interstate 80 between Davis and Vacaville, California, and according to AAA’s Via Magazine, it provides “an almost limitless section of places to take a crap.”
+Dixon is situated on Interstate 80 between Davis and Vacaville, California, and according to AAA’s Via Magazine, it provides “an almost limitless selection of places to take a crap.”

 Originally and ironically named Crapperville in 1856 after the Christian splinter group the Crappers, Dixon was re-founded in 1868 when a group of local Methodists moved the entire town two miles north to take advantage of the recently-completed Central Pacific railroad.
 The move was the brainchild of Methodist Pastor Harold Dixon, who created the United States’ first rest stop.
 And the nation’s first pay toilet.